NateDimick/Sliggooey/readme.md

 UI events are emitted and received by svelte components.

 Some UI event topics are dynamic, but most are defined constants.

-##### Defined UI Event Topics

-* `uiChangeView`
-  * This event is emitted by view components when they are relinquishing their control over the app to a new view
-  * Payload: The enumerated `ViewType` that should be switched to
-* `uiChangePane`
-  * This event is emitted by a PaneTab to cause the corresponding named Pane to become the main focus of the Client
-  * Any Pane should listen to this event.
-If the event references its name, then it should un-hide.
-Else, it should hide.
-  * Payload: the string name of the Pane to switch to
-* `uiDeletePane`
-  * This event is emitted by a PaneTab when the user has selected to close the Pane
-  * Payload: the string name of the Pane to delete
-* `uiDeleteChat`
-  * This event is emitted by a Chat when the user selects to close the chat

 ## Note Taking